chesslablab/chess-data/README.md

 	<img src="https://github.com/programarivm/php-chess/blob/master/resources/chess-board.jpg" />
 </p>

-This repo provides you with CLI tools to manage a [PHP Chess](https://github.com/programarivm/pgn-chess) database of PGN games as well as to prepare data and train a supervised learning model with [Rubix ML](https://github.com/RubixML/ML).
+CLI tools to manage a [PHP Chess](https://github.com/programarivm/pgn-chess) database of PGN games as well as to prepare data and train a supervised learning model with [Rubix ML](https://github.com/RubixML/ML).

 The supervised learning process is all about using [suitable heuristics](https://github.com/programarivm/php-chess/tree/master/src/Heuristic) such as king safety, attack, material or connectivity, among others.
 But how can we measure the efficiency of a given chess heuristic?
 This is where plotting data on nice charts comes to the rescue!

+### Live Demo

+A live demo is available at [https://programarivm.github.io/heuristics-quest/](https://programarivm.github.io/heuristics-quest/).

 For further information on how to visually study the supervised data please visit [Heuristics Quest](https://github.com/programarivm/heuristics-quest).